Akshay-Jhijhautia/Learning_React/importantPoints.md

 13. Props are similar to function arguments whereas state is similar to local variable

 14. Props are immutable(cannot be changed), state is mutable

+15.React icons are basically react-components, try to use it as a react component.